Avalanche Science FAQ

 - Military specialist

-The Avalanche Science Program develops graduates who are solidly prepared to advance in, or enter a role as a snow safety worker.
+The Avalanche Science Program develops graduates who are solidly prepared to advance in or enter a snow safety worker role.
 Graduates have a strong background in fundamental knowledge and skills required to work safely in and around avalanche terrain.

-Program graduates will receive American Avalanche Association Pro Level 1 certification, Pro Level 2 certification (if eligible), and a Certificate of Occupational Proficiency as a Snow, Weather, and Avalanche field technician.
+Program graduates will receive American Avalanche Association Pro Level 1 certification, Pro Level 2 certification (if eligible), and a Certificate of Occupational Proficiency as an Avalanche Field Technician.

 The Avalanche Science Program is a Career & Technical Education program within Colorado Mountain College.
 Career and Technical Education (CTE) refers to degrees and certificates designed to prepare you for immediate employment opportunities upon graduation in a specific career.